frictionlessdata/datapackage/data-resource/README.md

+---
 title: Data Resource
----
 slug: data-resource
----
+version: 1.0-rc.2
+created: 11 December 2016
+updated: 17 April 2018
 mediatype: application/vnd.dataresource+json
----
 descriptor: dataresource.json
+abstract: A simple format to describe and package a single data resource such as a individual table or file.
 ---
-created: 11 December 2016
----
-updated: 17 April 2018
----
-version: 1.0-rc.2
----
-abstract:

-A simple format to describe and package a single data resource such as a individual table or file.
----
-body:

-## Introduction
+# Introduction

 The **Data Resource** format describes a data resource such as an individual file or table.